What is collagen?

 Fish (marine) collagen has superior bioavailability.

 Marine collagen is extracted from cold water fish - typically something like salmon.
 Fish collagen is absorbed up to 1.5 times more efficiently into the body which means it has superior bioavailability over bovine or porcine types.
+This is due to its smaller particle size compared to other types of collagen.
+The smaller particle size allows an easier and faster uptake and transportation of the collagen peptides to the skin, bones and joints for the synthesis of new collagen.
 Because it is absorbed more efficiently and enters the bloodstream more quickly it is considered the best source for your skin.
 It is refined to remove any fishy smells but while retaining its nutritional profile.

 Other supplements for skin anti-ageing